hazrmard/hazrmard.github.io/content/post/python-air-gapped/index.md

 draft = false
 +++

 In this post, I talk about running python code on a "soft" air-gapped system.
+For the final script, scroll to the end.

 For research with the Department of Defense (DoD) and the University of Tennessee, Knoxville  (UTK), I worked with restricted data.
 The DoD was very strict about who had access to the data.
 After much negotiation and bureaucratic back-and-forth, the data were placed deep inside UTK's high performance compute cluster's (HPC) secure nodes (SN).